El Estero Presbyterian Church

 2022: The nomination period for the congregation to suggest recipients ended in November.
 The recommendations that the church continue to support the 2021 Awardees was approved at the November Session meeting.

-2021: The nomination period for members of the congregation to suggest possible recipients to the Outreach Branch which was announced in the Echoes Newsletter, during Worship Service, and on this website, ended on August 19, 2021.
+2021: The nomination period for members of the congregation to suggest recipients has ended.
 The Committee met to review and discuss nominees.
 Their recommendation was presented to Session who voted to approve on September 14, 2021.

 Awardees for 2021 Mission Giving Funds are: